 The MUSE instrument is calibrated by the Science Operations staff in the morning after the science observations.
-All instrument setups used in the science observations are calibrated automatically.
+All instrument setups used for science observations in the night are calibrated automatically.

-The current version of the MUSE pipeline allows to derive the flux calibration curve ONLY if a spectrophotometric standard stars selected from the following list has been observed.
-Data obtained with the MUSE_wfm_cal_specphot or MUSE_wfm_cal_telluric templates for standards different from the sample below cannot be processed by the muse_standard recipe pipeline
+The current version of the MUSE pipeline allows to derive the flux calibration curve ONLY if a spectrophotometric standard star selected from the following list has been observed.
+Data obtained with the MUSE_wfm_cal_specphot or MUSE_wfm_cal_telluric templates for standards different from the sample below cannot be processed by the muse_standard pipeline recipe.

 |WD0308-565||03 09 48.241||-56 23 48.20|

 |GD71||05 52 27.614||+15 53 13.75|

 |EG274||16 23 33.837||-39 13 46.15|

 ||21 32 16.239||+00 15 14.40|